patience4711/read-APSystems-YC600-QS1-DS3/README.md

 The program has a lot of smart features.
 All settings can be done via the webinterface.
 It has a console that can be used for debugging and sending/receiving zigbee messages

 ## the hardware
-It is nothing more than an esp device like nodemcu or its relatives and a prepaired cc2530, cc2531 zigbee module.
+It is nothing more than an esp device like nodemcu or its relatives and a prepared cc2530, cc2531 zigbee module.
 And a powersupply.
+The zigbeemodule should be flashed with a firmware that can be found here https://github.com/Koenkk/zigbee2mqtt/issues/4221

 ![minhw](https://user-images.githubusercontent.com/12282915/138685751-98112dfd-8ed8-4185-9de7-c2e2e8f005a9.jpg)
 ## how does it work